benc-uk/smilr/README.md

 ```

-# Stable Core Implementation
+# Reference Implementation
-The stable & complete version of the Smilr app consists of Node.js implementations of the frontend server & data-api and the Vue.js SPA.
+The reference implementation of the Smilr app consists of the frontend server & data-api written in Node.js and the client as a SPA written in Vue.js.
 There are alternative versions (detailed below) but currently the core of the project is represented this implementation:

 #### [:page_with_curl: Vue.js SPA - Documentation](./vue/)
 #### [:page_with_curl: Frontend Server - Documentation](./node/frontend)